 Tax reliefs associated with buying an electric vehicle through your Limited Company

 In this article we outline the key tax reliefs available to Limited Companies who are considering purchasing an Electric Vehicle (EV).
+The number of electric cars is rising, and there has been an increase of 41.6% in the number of vehicles registered during January 2025, according to the Society of Motor Manufacturers and Traders.

-New company car tax rates came into effect from April 2020 and resulted in the rate of company car tax available on fully Electric Vehicles reducing from 16% to 0%.
+New company car benefit in kind rates came into effect from April 2020 and resulted in the rate of company car tax available on fully Electric Vehicles reducing from 16% to 0%.
 This increased to 1% in the 2020-2021 tax year, and is currently 2%.
 This means that businesses can offer EVs to employees at a lower cost than petrol or diesel equivalents due to the generous tax benefits, resulting in major financial benefits to the employee and the company whilst also helping businesses to reduce their impact on the environment.

 In addition to pledging to reduce emissions as part of the Paris Agreement, the UK has committed to a “net zero” target for greenhouse gasses by 2050.
 To achieve this, the Government needs to tackle emissions from across the transport industry, which is now the highest emitting sector in the UK.
 Targeting corporate fleets by offering tax incentives has the potential to displace the amount of fossil-driven miles, making “net-zero” targets more achievable.